(methotrexate) Oral Solution

 Risk Of Improper Dosing

-Both the physician and pharmacist should emphasize to the patient that the recommended dose is taken one time weekly, as directed, and that mistaken daily use of the recommended dose has led to fatal toxicity [see DOSAGE AND ADMINISTRATION, OVERDOSE].
+Both the physician and pharmacist should emphasize to the patient that the recommended dose is taken one time weekly, as directed, and that mistaken daily use of the recommended dose has led to fatal toxicity [see DOSAGE AND ADMINISTRATION, OVERDOSAGE].